WillNilges/yap3st/README.md

 Hello world!
 ```

 Congrats, you have a snap.
-Go home.

 (To uninstall it do `sudo snap remove snakesnap`).